Murenz467/plsql-window-funcrtions-Murenzi-Charles/README.md

 Integrity Statement
 All sources cited in this project have been properly referenced.
 The database design, query implementations, and analysis represent original work completed for the AgriGrow Rwanda PL/SQL Window Functions Project.
 Sample data and business scenarios are fictional but based on realistic agricultural patterns in Rwanda.

-Student Declaration: I certify that this project is my own work and that all sources have been properly acknowledged.
-The SQL implementations and analytical insights are the result of my independent learning and application of PL/SQL window functions.
 ```
 Project Completion Date: [29/09/2025]
 Author: [Murenzi Charles]